raspberrypilearning/3D-scene/en/step_4.md

 Select them together and group them by clicking **Group**.
 You will now be able to adjust or move them as one shape.

-Don't forget to name your sprite.

-Add a second sprite if this suits your project.
-Sprites that sit further away in your scene should be lighter in  colour - to achieve this you can lower the sprite's colour saturation.
-The sprite will then appear further away.
-This is a traditional technique used by landscape painters to create a sense of depth.
+Objects that sit further away in your scene could appear lighter in colour - to achieve this you can lower the sprite costume's colour **Saturation**.
+The sprite costume will then appear further away.
+Altering the colour saturation to create a sense of depth is a traditional technique used by landscape painters.

+Don't forget to title your sprite.

+You can always add a second or third shape as other sprites instead of a shape, if this suits your project.

 ![Make hills as a number of sprite](images/challenge2-backdrop-sprites.png){:width="400px"}